Daumas117/Project_Library_Management/README.md

 select * from books -- The Books that exists select * from return_status -- All the returns done

--- We need to conect the information
+-- We need to connect the information

 SELECT